-Together, they decided that the they would start by asking family members of patients who had been admitted to the hospital, what they saw as the most pressing need.
-Francoise invited three mothers to her home to discuss with them how they saw things.
-In no time they agreed that the old Admission Wards had to be upgraded.
-Their most painful experience was to admit their loved ones into those run down, cold and gloomy wards.
-They also felt that the overworked staff, battling with budgets, needed support in carrying out the work of the hospital.
-There just wasn’t time to give patients the simple individual attention they needed.
+Together they decided to start by asking family members of hospital patients what they saw as the most pressing needs.
+Francoise invited three mothers to her home to discuss their concerns.
+In no time they agreed the old Admission Wards had to be renovated.
+For these mothers the most painful part of the hospital experience was admitting a loved one into a run-down, cold, and gloomy ward.
+They also felt that the overworked staff--battling with budgets--needed support.
+There just wasn’t enough time to give patients the individual attention they needed.

-Fran, with the support of the Department of Psychiatry, Cape Support for Mental Health and The Comcare Trust, “called a couple of friends” and they formed a team of concerned, caring and practical people.
+With the support of the Department of Psychiatry, Cape Support for Mental Health, and The Comcare Trust, Fran “called a couple of friends” and formed a team of concerned, caring, and practical people.
 Together they worked on plans to fund and build new admissions wards.

-During this period and with help from her dedicated and loyal group of volunteers, Fran formed a Trust.
-With support of Volunteers, Trustees and hospital staff, they again began fundraising to build the new admissions wards as well as expanding the range of services offered by the Friends.
+Fran formed a trust and with support from volunteers, trustees, and hospital staff they began fundraising to build the new admissions wards and expand the range of services offered by the Friends.

-Finally, despite external and internal challenges, the new “High Care Unit” was completed in 2005.
-But the work of the Trust was only just beginning.
-They proceeded with enthusiasm and vigour – offering an immediate service and meeting identified needs, with the help of a dedicated group of volunteers.
+Despite external and internal challenges the new “High Care Unit” was completed in 2005, but the work of the trust had only just begun.
+The dedicated group proceeded with enthusiasm and vigour in offering immediate service to fulfill patients' identified needs.

-Friends works alongside hospital staff to offer a arrange of services which support the recovery of those admitted to Valkenberg.
-Perhaps more important than the skill or service which our volunteers provide, is the warmth and attention they offer – while professional staff may not always have the time to chat, our volunteers have the time to listen and enjoy conversation, bringing hope and life and dignity!
+Friends works alongside hospital staff to offer a range of services which support the recovery of those admitted to Valkenberg.
+Perhaps more important than the skill or service which our volunteers provide is the warmth and attention they offer.
+Professional staff may not always have the time to chat, but our volunteers have the time to listen and enjoy conversation while bringing hope, life, and dignity.